This course will provide you with the knowledge and expertise to pursue a successful engineering career in the food and drink processing industries.

 The modern food and drink industry relies heavily on a variety of engineering processes, such as reaction engineering, solid/liquid separation, milling, process control and product handling.
 At present, the industry has a significant shortage of skilled process engineers in these areas, so this course is designed to produce graduates with the appropriate knowledge and skills who can expect to pursue a successful career in various areas of the food processing industry.

 Leeds has a wide-ranging reputation for the quality of its research in both food science and process engineering.
-Therefore, you will benefit from research-informed teaching designed to provide you with cutting-edge skills and knowledge, all of which will help you to pursue a successful career in food processing.
+Therefore, you will benefit from research based teaching designed to provide you with cutting-edge skills and knowledge, all of which will help you to pursue a successful career in food processing.

 This course is taught jointly by the School of Process, Environmental and Materials Engineering, which ranks highly in the league tables and the School of Food Science and Nutrition, which is ranked 2nd in the Complete University Guide for Food Science.